syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 ### September 2020

+#### 2020-10-15

+* New clusters get created with etcd on local-storage.
+* Add tolerations to cinder CSI plugin to be able to mount volumes in tainted nodes.
+* Updated seed infrastructure nodes to Ubuntu 20.04 LTS.

 #### 2020-09-30

 * On OpenStack every Node now gets an additional label `machine-controller/physical-host-id` that contains the id of the physical server the Node is scheduled.
 It is meant to replace `machine-controller/host-id`.